Detecting the genuine multipartite two-way steerability with linear steering inequalities: Linear steering inequalities for bipartite system

 with $U$ an arbitrary two-dimensional unitary operator.
 Based on it, there is $\beta^{\mathrm{A}\leftarrow \mathrm{B}}_{\mathrm{ST}}=\sqrt{2}$.
 Now, one can have a conclusion: For the operator $\hat{H}=\hat{A}_1\otimes \sigma_x+\hat{A}_2\otimes \sigma_z$ used in Eq.~\eqref{lsi1}, the steering threshold $\beta^{\mathrm{A}\leftarrow \mathrm{B}}_{\mathrm{ST}}=2$, which holds for the unknown 2-value operators, will take a lower value if some additional constraints have been introduced.

 Return to the operator in Eq.~\eqref{defining-H}, it is obvious that the LSIs can be constructed by taking the coefficients $c(ab\vert \mu\nu)$ as free parameters.
-As an example, an operator can be introdeuced
+As an example, one may introduce an operator